TellusR/tellusr-solr-template/README.md

 To import the your schema to the zookeeper cluster you should now run the following on *one of the servers*:

 ```
-bin/ttb migarte
+bin/ttb migrate
 ```

-Later you can update the schema files in all collections by running:
+Later you can update the config files in all collections by running:

 ```
 bin/ttb update_all
 ```